RAMMP Diagnostic Protocol

 The Role of the Diagnostic Protocol

-The RAMMP Diagnostic Protocol does not replace marketing strategy.
+The RAMMP Diagnostic Protocol does not replace strategy or execution planning.

 It ensures that strategy is applied to the correct problem.